 Fibre Broadband versus Fibre Leased Lines

-According to www.denwa.uk.com, With fibre optic connection becoming increasingly more common around the UK, you may be considering taking advantage of the superfast speeds and other benefits that Fibre can offer.
+With fibre-optic broadband connectivity becoming increasingly more common around the UK, you may be considering taking advantage of the superfast speeds and other benefits that Fibre cables can offer.
 For businesses looking at Fibre options, the main two to consider are Fibre broadband and Fibre leased lines.
-So, what’s the difference?
+We look at the differences.

 Comparing broadband speeds